 Which led me to understand that most people aren’t tea-ing right.

 So I’ve put together this post, which is basically me talking a lot about tea and what people are doing wrong.
 I’ve outlined the types as well as times and temperatures you should know if you wanna make a killer cuppa.
 I’ve also addressed some common complaints I hear people say about this elixir of life.
 Read on below if you wanna know more!

 I’m a firm believer that there is a tea for everyone, just like there is an anime for everyone.
 The key is finding the right one.

 Most people don’t realize that all tea comes from the same plant: Camellia Sinensis.
 The different types of tea are a product of changing the shape and chemistry of the leaf through processing: plucking, withering, rolling, oxidizing and firing/drying.
 The majority of the changes are in the oxidation stage, where the enzymes are doing a little foxtrot with oxygen.

 There are five main tea types: black, oolong, green, white and Pu’erh.
 Ever heard of herbal/red teas?
 Not actually made with tea, but we’ll address them here because they are necessary for tea-drinkers.

 The most common tea in western culture, what with Jolly “Good” Britain’s imperialism.
-It goes through the five steps, but lets to have a full party of oxidation.
+It goes through the five steps, but gets to have a full party of oxidation.
 This tea has the strongest flavor and caffeine level.

-Oolong is the super complicated, time-consuming, refuses-to live-with-labels friend.
+Oolong is the super complicated, time-consuming, refuses-to-live-with-labels friend.
 It’s just a halfway love-child between black and green teas.
-As such teas can range from 8%-80% oxidation.
+As such, teas can range from 8%-80% oxidation.